How I made a public archive of my Twitter posts

 We can find the expanded link by literally visiting a t.co

-link and seeing where it sends up.
+link and seeing where it ends up.
 For a small number of links you may be able to do this manually using a find/replace tool in your text editor.
 For my 19.4k posts, though, I needed an automated solution.
 Here's a PHP script I used to replace all the t.co

 links.